-The Latin for Children course centers around a series of three primers (labeled Primer A, Primer B, and Primer C) that might be used with children third grade and up.
-While the primers are the core element of the course, you should also have both the activity book and the answer key for each primer.
+The Latin for Children course centers around a series of three primers (labeled Primer A, Primer B, and Primer C) that can be used with children third grade and up.
+While the primers are the core element of the course, you also need both the activity book and the answer key for each primer.

 This series is especially good for the parent with no Latin background.
 The lessons speak directly to the learner, so the parent/teacher does not have to present the material in his or her own words.
 The writing style is very engaging and easy to understand.

 The 32 lessons in each primer are grouped into units that each deal with a particular topic such as second declension nouns, pronouns, or numbers.
 There are from two to five chapters per unit with an additional culminating review chapter at the end of each unit.
 The final chapter of each primer is a "Yearly Review" that both reviews and quizzes students on everything taught that year.

 Each primer features a different historical era with readings, stories, images and other references.
 Primer A relates to Ancient Rome, Primer B to medieval Europe, and Primer C to the age of exploration and early American history.

 In addition, each primer has extensive appendices.
 There are two glossaries: one arranged chapter by chapter (for new vocabulary as well as for review vocabulary) and the other alphabetically.
 Reference charts for all conjugations and declensions taught are mixed with chant "flow charts" for memorization and recitation.
 The chants appear in lessons where they are taught, but this provides an easy reference if children forget them.